 Step 4: Scrub and Rinse Surfaces

 Keeping your pool’s surfaces wet, go ahead and begin applying the acid solution.
-Use your acid brush to scrub away stains after waiting for about one minute since applying the acid mixture.
+Use your acid brush to scrub away stains after waiting about one minute after applying the acid mixture.
 Keep clean water running on these stains while you scrub.
 It will most likely take some time, but you should take this opportunity to scrub all of the surfaces of your pool with the acid solution.
 A thorough job will get the best results and prolong the beauty of your pool.

 When you finish scrubbing, go ahead and give all of your surfaces a thorough rinse.
 Always rinse toward the drain, allowing the wastewater to flow toward the lowest part of your pool.

 Step 5: Make the Wastewater Safe